subtleGradient/sqlite-cr/README.md

 This flake:
 1. Downloads pre-built cr-sqlite binaries from official releases
+2. Cryptographically verifies each platform binary with unique SHA256 hashes
-2. Wraps SQLite with the extension pre-loaded
+3. Wraps SQLite with the extension pre-loaded
-3. Provides a clean CLI interface
+4. Provides a clean CLI interface
-4. Works on macOS (arm64/x86_64) and Linux
+5. Works on macOS (arm64/x86_64) and Linux (x86_64)

 ## License